Alex-MacLean/TheLegendOfHerobrine-SpringToLifeCompat/README.md

 # TheLegendOfHerobrine-SpringToLifeCompat
-Adds Spring to Life Backport Compatibility to The Legennd of Herobrine
+Adds Spring to Life Backport Compatibility to The Legend of Herobrine